Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines: Related Works

 \textbf{Self-Supervised Learning.} Self-Supervised Learning (SSL) has become a dominant paradigm for learning visual representations without manual annotations.
-Existing SSL approaches can be broadly grouped into four categories: (1) contrastive methods \cite{chen2020improvedmocov2,chen2021empiricalmocov3,chen2020simclrv2,wu2018InstDisc,ye2019invaspread,henaff2020cpcv2}, such as SimCLR \cite{chen2020simple} and MoCo \cite{he2020momentummoco}, which pull together augmented views of the same image while pushing apart different ones; (2) non-contrastive methods \cite{bardes2021vicregbarlow,koohpayegani2021meanbyol,ermolov2021whiteningwmse}, including BYOL \cite{grill2020byol}, SimSiam \cite{chen2021simsam}, and Barlow Twins \cite{zbontar2021barlow}, which achieve invariance without negative pairs through architectural or loss-based constraints that prevent representational collapse; (3) generative methods \cite{tong2022videomae,wang2023videomae2}, such as autoencoders \cite{hinton1993autoencoders} and masked autoencoders \cite{he2022masked}, which reconstruct missing or corrupted inputs; and (4) clustering-based methods \cite{kim2022selfdino,oquab2023dinov2,simeoni2025dinov3}, such as SwAV \cite{caron2020swav} and DINO \cite{caron2021emerging}, which align features with evolving cluster prototypes.
+Existing SSL methods broadly fall into four categories: (1) contrastive methods \cite{chen2020improvedmocov2,chen2021empiricalmocov3,chen2020simclrv2,wu2018InstDisc,ye2019invaspread,henaff2020cpcv2}, such as SimCLR \cite{chen2020simple} and MoCo \cite{he2020momentummoco}, which align augmented views of the same image while separating different ones; (2) non-contrastive methods \cite{bardes2021vicregbarlow,koohpayegani2021meanbyol,ermolov2021whiteningwmse}, including BYOL \cite{grill2020byol}, SimSiam \cite{chen2021simsam}, and Barlow Twins \cite{zbontar2021barlow}, which achieve invariance without negative pairs through architectural or loss-based constraints that prevent representational collapse; (3) generative methods \cite{tong2022videomae,wang2023videomae2}, such as autoencoders \cite{hinton1993autoencoders} and MAE \cite{he2022masked}, which reconstruct missing or corrupted inputs; and (4) clustering-based methods \cite{kim2022selfdino,oquab2023dinov2,simeoni2025dinov3}, such as SwAV \cite{caron2020swav} and DINO \cite{caron2021emerging}, which align features with evolving cluster prototypes.
 While these methods rely on random data augmentations to enrich training signals, they overlook the developmental structure of visual experience.
 Building on video-based SSL frameworks that leverage temporal continuity across frames \cite{schneider2021simclrtt,oord2018cpcv1,qian2021spatiotemporalvideocl1,han2020videocl2,feichtenhofer2021videocl3,wang2024poodlevideocl4,aubret2024interactionvideocl5,parthasarathy2023inavideocl6,wu2021contrastivevideocl7,tschannen2020selfvideocl8,kuang2021videocl9}, we introduce TDiet, which explicitly enforces temporal alignment between adjacent frames to capture the natural continuity of visual experience.
 Unlike prior video-based SSL models, which are typically evaluated only on video understanding benchmarks, we also assess them on corrupted image recognition and depth perception tasks.
 Furthermore, by integrating TDiet with the CDiet and ADiet, our combined CATDiet framework achieves a synergistic performance improvement that surpasses the contribution of any individual component.